 Take a spin on the Wiener Riesenrad (Vienna Giant Wheel)

-As featured in the 1987 James Bond film, The Living Daylights, the Wiener Riesenrad (Vienna Giant Wheel) is a 65-metre (212-foot) high Ferris wheel that dates back to 1897, making it one of the oldest in the world.
+As featured in the 1987 James Bond film The Living Daylights, the Wiener Riesenrad (Vienna Giant Wheel) is a 65-metre (212-foot) high Ferris wheel.
+The attraction dates back to 1897, making it one of the oldest Ferris wheels in the world.

 A regular ride on the Wiener Riesenrad, to catch magnificent views of Vienna from above, costs €10.
-Those who want to splurge can take it a step further though.
-Rent out one of the private & luxury cabins for a romantic dinner, dessert or even just a couple cocktails high above Vienna.
+Those who want to splurge can take it a step further, though.
+Rent out one of the private & luxury cabins for a romantic dinner, dessert, or even just a couple of cocktails high above Vienna.

 For the ultimate experience at the Wiener Riesenrad, time your visit in the autumn when the wheel’s surrounding park, Prater, plays host to the Vienna Wiesn, an Oktoberfest-like harvest celebration that’s one of the top festivals in Vienna.